reactiveui/website/input/docs/getting-started/installation/nuget-packages/index.md

 ```

 * Install `ReactiveUI.WPF` into your application and tests.
-* Install `ReactiveUI.Events.WPF` into your portable class library and application.
+* Install `ReactiveUI.Events.WPF` into your application.
 * Install `ReactiveUI.Testing` into your tests.

 # Universal Windows Platform